mrocklin/thesis/linear-regression.md

 \includegraphics[width=.4\textwidth]{images/linregress-xy}
 \end{figure}

-Conveniently this problem can be expressed as a matrix expression.
+Conveniently this problem can be posed as a matrix expression.
 The $\beta_i$ which minimize the squared error of the above equation can be computed by the following

 $$ \beta = (X^TX)^{-1}X^Ty $$

 ### Naive Implementation